canonical/ubuntu-image-legacy/docs/notes.rst

     disk.img

-That will let you boot as far as GRUB - it won't boot to userspace, because of the aforementioned problem with root filesystem layout.
+That should let you boot the snappy system to userspace.

 Booting a VM with SecureBoot requires more work again - basically, getting an OVMF_VARS.fd with the right data inside.
 We have a TODO this cycle to